 Given that this Warrant Officer has no service chevrons or medal ribbons there is a high probability that it is WO1 (Cdr) Slattery who joined the NZEF in late 1918 and transferred into the NZAOC as a WO1 (Cdr) on 6 Jan 1919.

 The Warrant Officers Class 1 – Sub Conductor

-  In Feb 1919 I identified four Warrant Officers Class 1 (Sub Conductor) in the NZAOC.
+In Feb 1919 there were for known Warrant Officers Class 1 (Sub Conductor) in the NZAOC.